trygve-lie/yocto.js/README.md

 ### Chaining

-Almost all methods in yocto.js is chained.
+The interface of yocto.js aims to be [fluent](http://en.wikipedia.org/wiki/Fluent_interface) so almost all methods can be chained.
 When using chaining each method in the chain work on the returned result from the previous method in the chain.
 The chain is terminated by executing a callback where one want to do something on the final result.

 In this example, again working on the above database, we get all objects in the database where the artist is "The Hellacopters" and then we sort the result on the property "year" before we loop over each item: